 Been there, done that?
 Well, GoPro Mountain Games’ list of events is sure to challenge you if you don’t get stage fright — expect 70,000-plus fans.
 Take some of the more than $100,000 prize money by winning an event like slacklining, fly fishing, bouldering or paddling.

 There are even categories for your furry friends to compete in, from dock jumping to racing to retrieving.
-Enjoy three free nights of music from the grassy hillside of the outdoor Gerald R. Ford Amphitheater and find your zen while doing yoga.
+Enjoy free nights of music from the grassy hillside of the outdoor Gerald R. Ford Amphitheater and find your zen while doing yoga.

 Still not enough?
 Burn more energy by whitewater rafting, zip lining or hiking through the Colorado Rocky peaks at Vail.
 Then slow down your heartbeat and life by “stopping to smell the roses” in Betty Ford Alpine Gardens.
 Grab lunch at the Rocky Mountain Taco food truck.